 "My grandmother would take in washing to earn a few extra shillings to help with the household bills."

 And pride in the area has not diminished, according to one current resident.
 Deidre Kelly, also known as White Dee on the Channel 4 show, lives in an original Victorian house on the street.

 Looking at the picture of a wedding party on the street dated to about 1915, she said a similar sense of occasion would be found today.

 "Everybody would be out - if there's anything happening everybody's out," she says.

-"There's a definite sense of community, everyone's proud to live there, and I don't think anyone by choice would ever move."'One of best areas'
+"There's a definite sense of community, everyone's proud to live there, and I don't think anyone by choice would ever move."